oronymzy/tips/docs/Mkdqref.md

 ??? danger "Compatibility hack"

-    A line containing just four spaces can be added to the beginning of an admonition to make all the lines within the admonition render as a [code block](#bcode) in Markdown implementations that do not support admonitions.
+    A line containing just four spaces can be added to the beginning of an admonition to make all the lines within the admonition render as an [indented code block](#ibcode) in Markdown implementations that do not support admonitions.

 ## blockquotes {: #blockquotes }